Transversely projective structures on smooth foliations on surfaces: Introduction

 \subsection{Acknowledgements}

 We are indebt to Sorin Dumitrescu for bringing the problem addressed in this article to our attention and for correspondence regarding it.
-Furthermore, the authors express their appreciation for the financial support provided by CAPES/COFECUB and CNPq Projeto Universal 408687/2023-1 "Geometria das Equações Diferenciais Algébricas".
+Furthermore, the authors express their appreciation for the financial support provided by: CAPES-COFECUB program (project number: Ma 1017/24, Géométrie des équations différentielles et des variétés algébriques), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education and Research, and CAPES; and CNPq Projeto Universal 408687/2023-1 "Geometria das Equações Diferenciais Algébricas".
 Pereira acknowledges the support from CNPq (Grant number 301683/2019-0), and FAPERJ (Grant number E26/200.550/2023).
 Fazoli acknowledges the support of FAPERJ (Grant number E26/201.353/2023).
 Melo acknowledges the support of CAPES-PROEX.